Protein:

 Prepare Your Trompo

-Carefully place the pork slices on the trompo.
-Include a couple slices of pineapple and a few onion slices throughout as well.
-If using bacon, space those slices throughout the trompo as well.
-If you want to get fancy you can place the bottom of the pineapple as the first layer and then top with the top of the pineapple.
+f you want to get fancy you can place the bottom of the pineapple as the first layer and then top with the top of the pineapple.
 While it has a certain cool factor, do be aware that this pineapple top may prove to be too tall for some smokers or grills.

 Cooking Your Trompo Al Pastor Tacos On Your Grill

-Cook to an internal temperature of 175-185 degrees to render the intramuscular fat.
+If you used sliced pork shoulder or pork butt you will want to cook the pork al pastor to an internal temperature of 175-185 degrees to render the intramuscular fat.
 (Again, if you are using lean meat like pork loin, only cook to 145 degrees).
 Depending on your smoker type, you may wish to rotate the trompo about every 30-45 minutes to cook evenly.
 Cooking time will vary but typically takes 3-5 hours.
 Some of this will depend on your grill or smoker type and size of your trompo.

 Serving your Trompo Al Pastor Tacos